Professor Stu Woolman

 Advocate Jason Brickhill

-Jason is the current Director of the Constitutional Litigation Unit of the Legal Resources Centre, a leading public interest law firm in South Africa.
-He is also an Honorary Research Associate at the University of Cape Town; tutor in Economic, Social and Cultural Rights at the University of Oxford; and external examiner (constitutional law) at the University of the Witwatersrand.
-He has taught and published widely in the field of constitutional law and human rights.
+Jason is a DPhil student at the University of Oxford and an advocate at the Johannesburg Bar.
+He clerked for Justice Kate O’Regan on the Constitutional Court and was previously the Director of the Constitutional Litigation Unit of the Legal Resources Centre, a leading public interest law firm in South Africa.
+He is also an Honorary Research Associate at the University of Cape Town; and Research Director at the Oxford Human Rights Hub.
+He has taught in South Africa and at Oxford, and has published widely in the field of constitutional law and human rights.

-Andrew Konstant is a researcher at the South African Institute for Advanced Constitutional, Public, Human Rights and International Law (SAIFAC) with a particular focus on administrative, regulatory and competition law.
-He holds an LLB and LLM from the University of Witwatersrand.
+Andrew Konstant is a J.S.D. candidate at the University of Chicago Law School and a visiting researcher at Georgetown University Law Center.
+Andrew was a researcher at the South African Institute for Advanced Constitutional, Public, Human Rights and International Law (SAIFAC) with a particular focus on administrative, regulatory and competition law.
+He holds an LLB and LLM from the University of Witwatersrand, an MA in economics from King’s College, London and an LLM from the University of Chicago Law School.
 Prior to joining SAIFAC, Andrew was an associate at the commercial firm, Webber Wentzel.
 He has published several articles in journals including the South African Law Journal and South African Journal on Human Rights.

 Dr Franziska Sucker

-Dr Franziska Sucker is a Senior Lecturer at the University of the Witwatersrand, School of Law, Johannesburg since June 2011.
-She was a Visiting Research Fellow at the World Trade Institute (WTI), Berne (May-July 2013) and a Visiting Researcher at the South African Institute for Advanced Constitutional, Public, Human Rights & International Law (SAIFAC), Johannesburg (2009 – 2011).
-Prior to working in South Africa, Franziska was a Senior Researcher at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany (2006 – 2010) and a Legal Adviser in the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Accra (Ghana) for the Good Governance Programme, Revenue Mobilisation Support (RMS) in 2006.
-From 2007 to 2012 Franziska was admitted to the German bar and worked as a legal practitioner.
+Franziska is a Senior Lecturer at the University of the Witwatersrand, School of Law, Johannesburg since June 2011 and holds a doctorate in law from the Johann Wolfgang Goethe-Universität Frankfurt am Main, Germany (summa cum laude).
+She was a Visiting Research Fellow at the World Trade Institute (WTI), Berne (May‒July 2013) and a Visiting Researcher at the South African Institute for Advanced Constitutional, Public, Human Rights & International Law (SAIFAC), Johannesburg (2009‒2011).
+Prior to working in South Africa, Franziska was a Senior Researcher at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany (2006‒2010) and a Legal Adviser in the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Accra (Ghana) for the Good Governance Programme, Revenue Mobilisation Support (RMS) in 2006.
+From 2007 to 2012 she was admitted to the German bar and worked as a legal practitioner.

 Linette du Toit